Krupakar-Senani: Wild Dog Diaries

-Their pictures have been published in international magazines such as GEO, The Times, People, BBC Wildlife, Nature.
-Oxford Scientific Films, UK, market their photographs.
+Namma Sangha

 Krupakar and Senani, along with the then forest officer D Yathish Kumar, have been instrumental in the formation and functioning of Namma Sangha, a conservation effort on the fringes of Bandipur National Park in south India.
 The society has been very successful in reducing the pressure of removal of fuelwood from the forest, by introducing cooking gas in the villages around the park.

 The society's network includes 194 villages, and so far 29,000 families are using cooking gas.
 The uniqueness of this project was funded entirely by friends and well-wishers, without any foreign and government assistance.
 The project is now self-sustained, and has become a model for other such endeavours.

+The Pack

-In October 2010, Krupakar and Senani won the prestigious Green Oscar award for their film on dhole The Pack in the prestigious Wildscreen film festival held at Bristol, UK.
-"The Pack" was produced and directed in the dense forests of Nilgiris for over a decade and unfolds the lifestyle of dhole.
+In October 2010, Krupakar and Senani won the prestigious Green Oscar award for their film on dhole The Pack in the prestigious Wildscreen Film Festival held in Bristol, UK.
+The Pack was produced and directed in the dense forests of Nilgiris for over a decade and unfolds the lifestyle of dhole.
 It was the first film produced and directed in Asia to be nominated for this award and competed against David Attenborough's Life Stories and another film by the National Geographic channel.
 Krupakar and Senani received the honours from noted scientist George Schaller.

 Kidnap By Veerappan

-Krupakar and Senani both were kidnapped by the Indian bandit Veerappan in October 1997 mistaking as an important government officials, and after holding them captive for two weeks, he released them.
+Krupakar and Senani both were kidnapped by the Indian bandit Veerappan in October 1997 mistaking them for important government officials, after holding them captive for two weeks, he released them.

+Other honours and awards

+In addition to the awards listed or mentioned above: